-Welcome to the Farm, the bar inspired by country music artist Chase Rice, has announced an official grand opening date of October 7.
+Welcome to the Farm, the bar inspired by country music artist Chase Rice, has announced an official grand opening is coming this Friday, November 18.
 The news on St. Pete’s latest themed bar has been highly anticipated since it was announced that the concept would be taking over the space formerly home to MacDinton’s at 242 1st Ave North on the Jannus block.
+On their instagram announcement, The Farm said it will have live music by country singer Martin McDaniel Friday-Sunday nights this weekend in celebration.

 The concept, whose first location opened this March in Cleveland, Ohio, is inspired by Rice’s family farm, and is likely to make similar use of the venue’s expansive footprint as MacDinton’s did before it.
 After all, an Irish jig and a Texas two-step aren’t all that different.